Marievale Bird Sanctuary: Vegetation

 Within the wetland phragmites, typha and juncus reeds can be found between the water pans.
 A grassland biome occurs near the eastern border.

 Activities

-Access to the reserve costs R35pp and R25 per car.
 There is a conference centre and 2 chalets in the sanctuary.
 There are four bird hides at the water pans (named Flamingo, Hadeda, Duiker and Shelduck) and a public picnic site in the reserve.

 Threats

 The flow of the Blesbokspruit has been hampered by the surrounding industries, i.e. gold mine tailings, sewage treatment plants, farmland expansion and urban development in some parts of the wetland, creating disjointed pans of water in the wetland.
 Previously the river had few reed beds and few open stretches of shallow water.
 With the profusion of vegetation like sedges, bulrushes, duckweed and reeds, and the dumping of several large sand embankments through urban expansion, the landscape has since changed, resulting in the reduction of suitable habitat on the river.